 Visiting Bodbe Monastery

-Even without its scenery and its wine, Sighnagi would undoubtedly remain a popular town – at least for Georgians.
+Even without its scenery and its wine, Sighnagi would remain a popular town for Georgian visitors.
 Why?
 Because it’s the final resting place of St. Nino, the woman credited with converting the country to Christianity in the 4th century AD.

 Her tomb is situated within the Bodbe Monastery to the east of town.
-While some people hire a taxi, it’s an easy and pleasant walk from the town center.
+While some people hire a taxi, it’s an easy and scenic walk from the town center.